praveek/launch.en/help/launch-reference/publishing/environments.md

 Since embed codes are generated based on your environment configurations, some configuration changes will automatically update the embed code for the environment in question.
 These changes include:

-* Switching from an Adobe-managed (Akamai) host to an SFTP host, or vice versa.
+* Switching from an Adobe-managed host to an SFTP host, or vice versa.
 * Changing the archive setting.
 * Updating the path field if the archive setting is enabled.